Active Substance: aliskiren

 The most common side effects with Rasilez (seen in between 1 and 10 patients in 100) are dizziness, diarrhoea, arthralgia (joint pain) and hyperkalaemia (high blood potassium levels).
 For the full list of all side effects reported with Rasilez, see the package leaflet.

-Rasilez must not be used by people who are hypersensitive (allergic) to aliskiren or any of the other ingredients.
-It must not be used in patients who have had angioedema (swelling under the skin) with aliskiren, hereditary angioedema or angioedema of no obvious cause, or in women who are more than three months pregnant.
+Rasilez must not be used in patients who have had angioedema (swelling under the skin) with aliskiren, hereditary angioedema or angioedema of no obvious cause, or in women who are more than three months pregnant.
 Its use during the first three months of pregnancy and in women planning to become pregnant is not recommended.
 Rasilez must also not be taken with ciclosporin, itraconazole or other medicines known as ‘potent P-glycoprotein inhibitors’ (such as quinidine).
 Rasilez in combination with an ACE inhibitor or an ARB must not be used in patients with diabetes, or moderate or severe kidney impairment.
+Rasilez is for use in adults only; it must not be used in children aged less than 2 years and is not recommended for older children.
+For the full list of restrictions, see the package leaflet.

 Why has Rasilez been approved?